UltimateDesignSlayer/soundboard-react/README.md

 ## To do
 - Styling
   - Each soundboard will have it's own theme (i.e. colours, fonts etc.)
-- Set up app to fire up dev server and all watchers on _npm run dev_ command
-  - Seems we need to install node-sass globally else can't run node-sass command: *sudo npm install -g node-sass*
+- Need to cache soundboard JSON data so that it doesn't need to be ajax'd every time
 - Use NPM scripts as opposed to gulp/grunt.

 ## How the app works